yousefelassal/quote-cron/README.md

 > The future is completely open, and we are writing it moment to moment.

 > You cannot find yourself by going into the past.
 You can find yourself by coming into the present.

+> The mark of your ignorance is the depth of your belief in injustice and tragedy.
+What the caterpillar calls the end of the world, the Master calls the butterfly.